-Competition in the area of pharmaceutical research and development is intense and significantly depends on scientific and technological factors.
+Competition in the area of pharmaceutical research and development is extensive and significantly depends upon multiple scientific and technological factors.
 These factors include the availability of patent and other protection for technology and products, the ability to commercialize technological developments and the ability to obtain regulatory approval for testing, manufacturing and marketing.
-Our competitors include major pharmaceutical and specialized biotechnology companies, many of which have financial, technical and marketing resources significantly greater than ours.
+Our competitors include major pharmaceutical and specialized biotechnology companies, many of which have financial, technical and marketing resources significantly greater than ours, as well as compounding pharmacies that repackage bevacizumab to treat retinal diseases.
 In addition, many biotechnology companies have formed collaborations with large, established companies to support research, development and commercialization of products that may be competitive with ours, and we may also compete against other biotechnology companies in our efforts to find a potential strategic partner for ONS-5010.
 Academic institutions, governmental agencies and other public and private research organizations are also conducting research activities and seeking patent protection and may commercialize products on their own or through joint ventures.
 We are aware of certain other products manufactured or under development by competitors that are used for the treatment of the health conditions that we have targeted for product development.
 We can provide no assurance that developments by others will not render our technology obsolete, noncompetitive or harm our development strategy, that we will be able to keep pace with new technological developments, that our technology will be able to supplant established products and methodologies in the therapeutic areas that are targeted by us or that we will be able to enter into a strategic partnership arrangement for ONS-5010.
 The foregoing factors could have a material adverse effect on our business, prospects, financial condition and results of operations.
 These companies, as well as academic institutions, governmental agencies and private research organizations, also compete with us in recruiting and retaining highly qualified scientific personnel and consultants.

 We will encounter competition from existing firms that offer competitive solutions in ocular diseases.
-These competitive companies could develop products that are superior to, or have greater market acceptance, than the products being developed by us.
+These competitive companies could develop products that are superior to, or have greater market acceptance than the product candidates being developed by us.
 We will have to compete against other biotechnology and pharmaceutical companies with greater market recognition and greater financial, marketing and other resources.